ibm-s390-cloud/k8s-cex-dev-plugin/docs/introduction.md

 # Introduction {: #introduction}

-This Kubernetes device plug-in provides access to IBM s390 Crypto Express (CEX) cards for s390 Kubernetes container loads.
+This Kubernetes device plug-in provides access to IBM Crypto Express (CEX) cards for containers running on IBM Z and LinuxONE.
 Throughout this publication, the term 'CEX device plug-in' is used to refer to this Kubernetes device plug-in.